bradallenfisher/dmd-course-materials/topics/design_thinking.md

 >
 >– Udaya Patnaik, Co-Founder Jump Associates

-Design thinking is a term that refers to divergent and convergent thinking methods used to strategically guide a person or group to better understanding of adaptive problems – often by generating a large array of ideas and questioning underlying assumptions.
-There are a variety of individuals, institutions, and organizations that develop processes aimed at making complex problems more approachable, thereby increasing the likelihood that a solution can be found.
+Design thinking generally refers to divergent and convergent thinking methods used to strategically guide a person or group to better understanding of complex problems – often by generating a large array of ideas and questioning underlying assumptions.
+There are a variety of individuals, institutions, and organizations that develop processes aimed at making these problems more solvable, thereby increasing the likelihood that a solution can be found.
 Some organizations include IDEO, Frog Design, Stanford D.School, etc.